Fair week is over and everyone is settling back into somewhat of a normal routine.

 If you wanted to ride the rides, you should have thought about it when you could have gotten the discount!

-A fun time was had by all and fair week was blessed with magical Montana weather.
-But today, it’s “Hot as Hades“.
+Whaaa – They got over it and mellow moods took shape for Friday’s Fair Parade.
+A fun time was had by all, and fair week was blessed with magical Montana weather.
+However, today it’s “Hot as Hades.”

-But you may not want to wait that long to try this taste tempting cherry pie recipe.
+But you may not want to wait that long to try this taste-tempting cherry pie recipe.
 It comes from my old Betty Crocker Cookbook that I bought from the grocery store when I was a newlywed.

 The pages are tattered and worn and I still refer to it for favorite recipes.
 One time I tried to replace it with a new one, but to no avail.
 I think it’s because Americans have changed and so have recipes.
 People are fat, and Betty Crocker must now be lean.

 With that said and done, it’s time for the recipe.
-And to top it off, I do believe it’s the same one that Champion Pie Maker Irene Houston uses for her award winning pies.
+And to top it off, I do believe it’s the same one that Champion Pie Maker Irene Houston uses for her award-winning pies.

 Winning Cherry Pie Recipe